-At Starks electrical we believe it is imperative that a landlord safety certificate (periodic inspection) is issued every 12 months, Starks electrical can complete a landlord safety check for you within Hampshire and Dorset!
+At Starks electrical we believe it is imperative that a landlord electrical safety certificate is issued at least every 5 years and a visual inspection before a new tenancy begins.
+Starks electrical can complete a landlord safety check for you within Hampshire and Dorset!

 Electrical Safety – the Key Points